jwmarb/nurl/script.md

 ### Rust vs. Prolog

-- **Type System:** Rust is statically and strongly typed with compile-time checks; Prolog is dynamically typed and untyped at the variable level, relying on unification and pattern matching[12].
+- **Type System:** Rust is statically and strongly typed with compile-time checks; Prolog is dynamically typed and untyped at the variable level, relying on unification and pattern matching.
-- **Paradigm:** Rust is multi-paradigm (imperative, functional, some OOP); Prolog is a declarative, logic programming language focused on expressing relations and rules[12].
+- **Paradigm:** Rust is multi-paradigm (imperative, functional, some OOP); Prolog is a declarative, logic programming language focused on expressing relations and rules.
 - **Memory Management:** Rust uses ownership and borrowing for memory safety without a garbage collector; Prolog abstracts memory management, typically using garbage collection.
-- **Concurrency:** Rust has built-in, thread-safe concurrency; Prolog implementations may offer concurrency but it is not a core language feature[11].
+- **Concurrency:** Rust has built-in, thread-safe concurrency; Prolog implementations may offer concurrency but it is not a core language feature.
-- **Syntax:** Rust uses curly-brace, C-like syntax; Prolog uses facts, rules, and queries in a syntax based on logic and relations[12].
+- **Syntax:** Rust uses curly-brace, C-like syntax; Prolog uses facts, rules, and queries in a syntax based on logic and relations.
 - **Performance:** Rust is compiled to machine code and highly performant; Prolog is typically interpreted or compiled to bytecode for a virtual machine, and is slower for most procedural tasks.
-- **Use Cases:** Rust is used for systems, backend, and performance-critical applications; Prolog excels in AI, symbolic reasoning, theorem proving, and language parsing[12][17].
+- **Use Cases:** Rust is used for systems, backend, and performance-critical applications; Prolog excels in AI, symbolic reasoning, theorem proving, and language parsing.
-- **Ecosystem:** Rust’s ecosystem is modern, growing, and focused on systems and web; Prolog’s ecosystem is specialized, with mature tools for logic programming and AI[11][18].
+- **Ecosystem:** Rust’s ecosystem is modern, growing, and focused on systems and web; Prolog’s ecosystem is specialized, with mature tools for logic programming and AI.

 ---

 ### Rust vs. Standard ML

-- **Type System:** Both are statically and strongly typed, but Rust emphasizes ownership and lifetimes, while Standard ML uses a Hindley-Milner type system with type inference[14].
+- **Type System:** Both are statically and strongly typed, but Rust emphasizes ownership and lifetimes, while Standard ML uses a Hindley-Milner type system with type inference.
-- **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); Standard ML is primarily functional, with strong support for algebraic data types and pattern matching[14].
+- **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); Standard ML is primarily functional, with strong support for algebraic data types and pattern matching.
 - **Memory Management:** Rust enforces memory safety through ownership and borrowing without garbage collection; Standard ML uses automatic garbage collection.
 - **Concurrency:** Rust has built-in concurrency and prevents data races at compile time; Standard ML does not have built-in concurrency primitives.
 - **Syntax:** Rust uses curly-brace, C-like syntax; Standard ML uses a functional, expression-based syntax.
-- **Performance:** Rust compiles to efficient machine code using LLVM; Standard ML is compiled, but typically not as optimized for systems-level performance[14].
+- **Performance:** Rust compiles to efficient machine code using LLVM; Standard ML is compiled, but typically not as optimized for systems-level performance.
-- **Use Cases:** Rust is used for systems, backend, and embedded programming; Standard ML is used in academia, language research, and for teaching functional programming concepts[14].
+- **Use Cases:** Rust is used for systems, backend, and embedded programming; Standard ML is used in academia, language research, and for teaching functional programming concepts.
-- **Ecosystem:** Rust’s ecosystem is modern and growing, especially for systems and web; Standard ML’s ecosystem is smaller and focused on research and education[14].
+- **Ecosystem:** Rust’s ecosystem is modern and growing, especially for systems and web; Standard ML’s ecosystem is smaller and focused on research and education.

 ---

 ### Rust vs. Chapel

-- **Type System:** Both are statically typed; Rust’s type system emphasizes safety and lifetimes, while Chapel’s is designed for parallelism and ease of use[15].
+- **Type System:** Both are statically typed; Rust’s type system emphasizes safety and lifetimes, while Chapel’s is designed for parallelism and ease of use.
-- **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); Chapel is designed for parallel programming, especially for high-performance computing (HPC)[15].
+- **Paradigm:** Rust is multi-paradigm (imperative, functional, OOP); Chapel is designed for parallel programming, especially for high-performance computing (HPC).
-- **Memory Management:** Rust uses ownership and borrowing for memory safety without garbage collection; Chapel uses garbage collection and allows more implicit memory management[15].
+- **Memory Management:** Rust uses ownership and borrowing for memory safety without garbage collection; Chapel uses garbage collection and allows more implicit memory management.
-- **Concurrency/Parallelism:** Rust provides safe concurrency with threads and async; Chapel is built around parallelism and distributed computing, using Partitioned Global Address Space (PGAS)[15].
+- **Concurrency/Parallelism:** Rust provides safe concurrency with threads and async; Chapel is built around parallelism and distributed computing, using Partitioned Global Address Space (PGAS).
-- **Syntax:** Rust uses curly-brace, C-like syntax; Chapel has a more Python-like, readable syntax with explicit parallel constructs[15].
+- **Syntax:** Rust uses curly-brace, C-like syntax; Chapel has a more Python-like, readable syntax with explicit parallel constructs.
 - **Performance:** Rust is compiled for high performance and control; Chapel is also compiled and optimized for parallel and distributed workloads.
-- **Use Cases:** Rust is used for systems, backend, and embedded development; Chapel is used for scientific computing, HPC, and data-parallel tasks[15].
+- **Use Cases:** Rust is used for systems, backend, and embedded development; Chapel is used for scientific computing, HPC, and data-parallel tasks.
-- **Ecosystem:** Rust’s ecosystem is broad and modern; Chapel’s ecosystem is specialized for HPC and parallel computing[15].
+- **Ecosystem:** Rust’s ecosystem is broad and modern; Chapel’s ecosystem is specialized for HPC and parallel computing.

 ---